Tinka8ell/Extending-Proc-Gen-E21/README.md

 #### Day / Night / Tides

-* Use Survival Game to provide the lighting / sky as a basis
+* Use Survival Game to provide the lighting / sky as a basis - done
-* Use clock (from day / night cycle) to adjust height of sea
+* Use clock (from day / night cycle) to adjust height of sea - done
 * Enable sea as trigger for the avatar to swim
 * Look at introducing the floating emulation code to create waves?
 * Add the ability for items to float and be caried by current
+* Love to expand the tides - running at 12.5h (1h 25m) cycle time
+  * Consider adding Spring and Neap tides ...
+  * Consider effect of storm surge?
+* Love to add swim trigger
+  * concider swim as more tiring than walking
+  * treading water is slow recovery?
+  * what happens when exhausted?

 #### Generate equipment from the Survival Game

-* this is more an exercide in the ease of building things
+* this is more an exercise in the ease of building things
 * use the items from the game
 * create their prefabs and presence in the datase
 * include the building, fire and crafting table